Alone with Myself

 2019 – solo exhibition «Reflections» at the Museum of Modern Art «ARTMUZA».

-Natalia Klimova — an artist who prefers to paint your soul, not portrait.
+Natalia Klimova — is an artist who prefers to paint your soul, not a portrait.

-For me art is life.
+For me, art is life.
 Many artists would probably answer so.
 But it’s true.
-Art is completely my world.
+Art is entirely my world.
 I never even imagined that I could do something else or be someone else.
 It could not be otherwise.
-Painting only.
+I was painting only.
 Absolutely and unconditionally.

-I don’t set any special goals when I come to the workshop in the morning.
+I don’t set any particular goals when I come to the workshop in the morning.
 I don’t think if I want to change the world or not.
-I’m about expressing on canvas my own feelings and experiences.
-The most sincere and intimate.
-And then when people see my paintings, everyone finds something of their own.
-Not so long ago one very serious man, a general, came to my exhibition.
+I’m about to express my feelings and experiences on canvas—the most sincere and intimate.
+And then, when people see my paintings, everyone finds something of their own.
+An earnest man, a general, came to my exhibition not so long ago.
 He saw one of my girls, my paintings, and said something that turned my world upside down.
 He said: “You know, this girl in your picture reflects my entire inner world right now».
-It was very surprising and pleasant.
-Usually women and girls admire my paintings.
-They say, oh, what a dress you drew, I would like to buy the same one for myself.
-Later they begin to look at the painting thoughtfully, delve into it, search for hidden meaning.
+It was shocking and pleasant.
+Usually, women and girls admire my paintings.
+They say, oh, what a dress you drew.
+I want to buy the same one for myself.
+Later they begin to look at the painting thoughtfully, delve into it, and search for hidden meaning.

-Main characters of my paintings are women.
-That’s why it seems to me that my works are closer and understandable to a female audience.
-I don’t paint portraits or some specific people.
-I always try to capture a state of mind, elusive sensation.
-Still some women say that they recognize themselves on canvases.
-I always create an image of future painting in my head not using any references or photos.
-And it’s so pleasant when someone sees her or even his reflection on my canvases.
+The main characters of my paintings are women.
+That’s why it seems to me that my works are closer and more understandable to a female audience.
+I don’t paint portraits or specific people.
+I always try to capture a state of mind, an elusive sensation.
+Still, some women say that they recognize themselves on canvases.
+I always create an image of the future painting in my head, not using any references or photos.
+And it’s so pleasant when someone sees their reflection on my canvases.
 It means my paintings are in tune with vivid life.

 Girls and their souls, their thoughts and emotions.
-The illusion of a picture in a picture is a technique I often use.
-Sometimes in my works I encrypt the plots of legends or old fairy tales.
-There is a whole universe to feel, to experience and to look at each canvas.
+I often use the illusion of a picture in a picture.
+Sometimes, I encrypt the plots of legends or old fairy tales in my works.
+There is a whole universe to feel, experience and look at each canvas.
 And the more you look, the more new meanings you find.
 It captivates me.
-I hope it is interesting to my viewers too.
+I hope it is attractive to my viewers too.
 However, I never aim at illustrating a legend or a fairy tale.
-I only try to embody some specific motives that inspires me the most.
+I only try to embody some specific motives that inspire me the most.

 All my works are inspired by music.
-When painting I always listen to folk.
-My absolute favorite is «Melnitsa» folk group.
+When painting, I always listen to folk.
+My absolute favourite is the «Melnitsa» folk group.
 I can listen to this music endlessly.
 Surprisingly, it is also deeply connected with medieval legends and traditions.
-When it sounds in my head I catch the right wave, you know, a good vibration that stimulates creativity and imagination.
+When it sounds in my head, I catch the right wave, a sound vibration that stimulates creativity and imagination.

 Sometimes I direct the eyes of my heroines on viewers.
 I do it on purpose.
-When you are in a crowd and someone is staring at you, you will definitely feel it and look back.
+When you are in a crowd, and someone is staring at you, you will feel it and look back.
 That’s how it works with my paintings.
-You just can’t resist to look directly in their eyes.
-The eye-contact is important.
+You can’t resist looking directly into their eyes.
+The eye-contact is essential.
 It’s like a conversation without words.
 Sometimes, on the contrary, I paint my girls with closed eyes or looking away.
-In such works I focus on details, on a story.
+In such works, I focus on details, on a story.
 You can never see any vivid emotions on the faces of my heroines.
-They are hidden, mysterious, focused on themselves.
-It seems important as in our life we usually experience most intimate things with our eyes closed, immersed in our world where we don’t need to wear masks.
-Someone says that my girls are sad, but for me they are rather thoughtful and self-absorbed.
+They are hidden, mysterious, and focused on themselves.
+It seems essential as, in our life, we usually experience the most intimate things with our eyes closed, immersed in our world where we don’t need to wear masks.
+Someone says that my girls are sad, but for me, they are rather thoughtful and self-absorbed.

 Painting makes me work on myself non-stop.
-It also requires the ability to hear and to feel the world around.
-Everything that surrounds us can be a pure inspiration, you just have to catch it and reflect it on canvas.
-But sometimes I deliberately try not to read newspapers and not to let negative information into my mind.
-I lock myself in my own world.
+It also requires the ability to hear and feel the world around.
+Everything surrounding us can be a pure inspiration; you must catch it and reflect it on canvas.
+But sometimes, I deliberately try not to read newspapers and not to let negative information into my mind.
+I lock myself in my world.
 Maybe that’s why the characters of my paintings are so calm and full of harmony.
-Let’s hope the same harmony is within me.
+Let’s hope the same connection is within me.

 I’ve always loved painting.
-All the wallpapers in my parents’ house were covered with my childish pictures as well as every tiny piece of paper.
-Then there were all sorts of art and painting classes, an art school, Nizhny Novgorod art school where my ultimate desire to be an artist was born.
-Although at one point I even thought of a career as a scientist because I was engaged in mathematics.
+All the wallpapers in my parents’ house were covered with my childish pictures and every tiny piece of paper.
+Then there were all sorts of art and painting classes, an art school, Nizhny Novgorod art school, where my ultimate desire to be an artist was born.
+Although at one point, I even thought of a career as a scientist because I was engaged in mathematics.
 But then I realized that painting is much more than just a hobby.
-It is my way to sense the world and to experience life itself.
+It is my way of sensing the world and experiencing life itself.

-I dream that one day people would be kinder and more tolerant to each other and to the world in general.
+I dream that people will be kinder and more tolerant of each other and the world.
 It is the root of the root.
 If we manage it, humanity will be fine.